adolfoalvarez/adolfoalvarez.github.com/_posts/2014-09-07-plumbers-chains-and-famous-painters-the-history-of-the-pipe-operator-in-r.md

   feature:
   credit:
   creditlink:
-comments:
+comments: true
 share:
 ---
 Our story starts as many other R related stories... in <a href = "http://stackoverflow.com" target="_blank">stackoverflow</a>.
-On January 17th, 2012, an anonymous user "user4" asked the following question:
+On <a href = "http://stackoverflow.com/questions/8896820/how-to-implement-fs-forward-pipe-operator-in-r" target="_blank">January 17th, 2012</a>, an anonymous user "user4" asked the following question:

 > How can you implement F#'s forward pipe operator in R?
 The operator makes it possible to easily chain a sequence of calculations.
 For example, when you have an input data and want to call functions foo and bar in sequence, you can write: